bbc/peaks.js/README.md

 Change the precision of timecode displayed for playhead and markers.

-The initial setting is `2`, for the zoomable waveform view.
-This is controlled by the `playheadTimePrecision` configuration options.
-This does not apply for overview waveform, because it doesn't display time codes for playhead and markers.
+The initial setting is `2`, for both zoomable and overview waveform views.
+This is controlled by the `playheadTimePrecision` configuration option in both views.

 ```js
 const view = instance.views.getView('zoomview');